prabhat510/pathfinding-visualizer/README.md

 # pathfinding_visualizer
-welcome to the pathfinding visulaizer
+welcome to the pathfinding visualizer.This project is made using VueJs.
+The project implements Dijktras Algorithm to find the shortest path between any two points.
 ## Project setup
 ```
 npm install